 Spray foam is a commonly used form of insulation that can be found in most attics found in homes.
 Spray polyurethane foam (SPF) is a specific type of spray-applied plastic that is widely utilized to function as insulation to buildings and seal cracks and gaps – this will ultimately help to create a more energy-efficient and comfortable building.
 Although spray foam used in a home can contain many benefits to both the home’s structure and the efficiency of the building, there have been recent studies and research published that has determined potentially dangerous impacts of spray foam insulation.
 This type of insulation can have a negative effect on both the indoor environment and public health, particularly to those that are exposed to this foam and the chemicals it releases into the indoor air space.
 Therefore, the questions of is spray foam insulation safe to use in a home has become an increasingly popular question among homeowners and home builders.

 In this article we are going to learn more about spray foam attic insulation safety and discuss the impact that this foam and the chemicals that it contains can adversely impact the environment of your home and even human health.

 When it comes to a builder’s choice for insulation in a home, the go-to option for many is the use of spray foam as the form of insulation indoors.
-Spray foam has been used for decades, however, there have been increasing problems overtime with the use of this type of insulation.
+Spray foam has been used for decades, however, there have been increasing spray foam insulation problems overtime with the use of this type of insulation.
 There are many different types of spray foam that can be used for installation, and many of these can be potentially hazardous when installed inside your home and around the environment in which you spend the majority of your time.
-According to the Environmental Protection Agency (EPA) the spray foam using polyurethane can be fairly dangerous;
+According to the Environmental Protection Agency (EPA) the spray foam using polyurethane can be fairly dangerous:

 “When spray polyurethane foam is being used, the work site should be avoided for individuals unless they are wearing appropriate personal protective equipment, as the spray polyurethane foam insulation typically exceeds the Occupational Safety and Health Administration (OSHA) occupational exposure limits (OELs).”

 The decision of selecting which type of insulation to use in your home can be a difficult one as there are many options available to be used in your indoor environment including fiberglass, cellulose, and the popular spray foam that is commonly used for insulation.
-Spray foam insulation is an insulated air barrier material that works by sealing the walls, floors, and ceiling cavities from air flow.
+Spray foam insulation is an insulating air barrier material that works by sealing the walls, floors, and ceiling cavities from airflow.
 This foam can be placed around light fixtures, electrical outlets, windows and doors, attics, and crawl spaces.

 The spray foam insulation or spray polyurethane foam (SPF) is a popular alternative to traditional building insulation such as fiberglass.
 This type of spray polyurethane foam can be classified into two different types: light-density open-cell spray foam insulation and medium-density closed-cell spray foam insulation.
 These two types of spray foam insulation both contain polyurethane that can be potentially dangerous to the environment and to health upon exposure.
 However, the two different types of this polyurethane spray foam can differ, and the characteristics of these two SPFs include the following;